Skip to navigation | Skip to main content | Skip to footer

 The University is legally responsible for ensuring that every international visitor (however brief their visit) is properly entitled to work in, and/or participate in the activities of the University, be they paid or unpaid.

-Unless your visitor already has a visa in place which allows them to live and work in the UK (i.e. a ‘dependant’ visa, Global Talent, Skilled worker), the appropriate visa type will depend on the activities they will undertake while at the University.
-Further details are provided in the Visa Overview Table here.
+Unless your visitor already has a visa in place which allows them to live and work in the UK (i.e. Dependant, Indefinite Leave to Remain (ILR), Global Talent, Skilled worker etc), the appropriate visa type will depend on the activities they will undertake while at the University.
+Further details are provided in the 'Visa Overview Table' here.

 How to facilitate a visitor visa

-If the visitor requires an ATAS certificate, or the visit is for more than one week in duration, the letter of invitation should only be sent to visitor after the visit has been authorised by the Global Mobility team.
+If the visitor requires an ATAS certificate, or the visit is for more than one week in duration, the letter of invitation should only be sent to visitor after the visit has been approved by the Global Mobility team.

 The visit will also need to be approved by Global Mobility in advance of the visit in accordance with the Academic & Affiliate Visitor Policy and Procedure.

-For more information, see the Guidance and Forms section.
+For more information, see the 'Guidance and Forms' section at the bottom of this page.

 What your visitor needs to do